d4nylo/tinyhouse/README.md

 ### Environment Variables

-To run the server, you will need to add the following environment variables to your `.env` file at the root of the `/server` directory
+To run the server, you will need to add the following environment variables to your `.env` file at the root of the `/server` directory.

-####

 ```
 # General